 A PMI tax deduction is only possible if you itemize your federal tax deductions.
 For anyone taking the standard tax deduction, PMI doesn’t really matter, Han says.
-Roughly 90% of households take the standard deduction, according to estimates from the Urban-Brookings Tax Policy Center.
-The standard deduction for 2019 was $12,200 for single taxpayers, and it’s increasing to $12,400 for the 2020 tax year.
+Roughly 86% of households are estimated to take the standard deduction, according to the Tax Foundation.
+The standard deduction for 2020 was $12,400 for single taxpayers or $24,800 for married couples filing jointly, and it’s increasing to $12,550 for single filers and $25,100 for couples for the 2021 tax year.

 If you itemize your tax deductions, then you’ll want to claim your PMI premiums if you can.
 But there are other restrictions on who can take the PMI deduction.